 Big data offers supplier networks greater accuracy, clarity and Insights.
 Through the application of big data analytics, suppliers achieve contextual intelligence across the supply chains.
 Basically, through big data analytics suppliers are able to escape the constraints faced earlier.

 This was through the use of the traditional enterprise management systems and the supply chain management systems.
 These legacy applications didn’t leverage big data analytics, and therefore suppliers incurred huge losses and were prone to making errors.
-However, through modern approaches built on big data, the suppliers can be able to leverage on higher levels of contextual intelligence which is necessary for supply chain success.
+However, through modern approaches built on big data, the suppliers can be able to leverage higher levels of contextual intelligence which is necessary for supply chain success.

 Modern supply chain systems based on big data enable more complex supplier networks.
 These are built on knowledge sharing and high-level collaboration to achieve contextual intelligence.
-It is also essential to note that supply chain executives consider the big data analytics as a disruptive technology.
+It is also essential to note that supply chain executives consider big data analytics as a disruptive technology.
 This is based on the thinking that it will set a foundation for change management in the organizations.

 Example of a Brand that uses Big Data for Supply Chain Efficiency

-PepsiCo is a consumer packaged goods company that relies on huge volumes of data for an efficient supply chain management.
+PepsiCo is a consumer packaged goods company that relies on huge volumes of data for the efficient supply chain management.
 The company is committed to ensuring they replenish the retailers’ shelves with appropriate volumes and types of products.
 The company’s clients provide reports that include their warehouse inventory and the POS inventory to the company, and this data is used to reconcile and forecast the production and shipment needs.
 This way, the company ensures retailers have the right products, in the right volumes and at the right time.
-Listen to this webinar where the company’s Customer Supply Chain Analyst talks about the importance of big data analytics in PepsiCo Supply chain.
+Listen to this webinar where the company’s Customer Supply Chain Analyst talks about the importance of big data analytics in the PepsiCo Supply chain.

 Big data analytics is an important investment for a growing business.
-Through implementing big data analytics businesses can achieve competitive advantage, reduced the cost of operation and drive customer retention.
+Through implementing big data analytics businesses can achieve a competitive advantage, reduced the cost of operation and drive customer retention.
 There are various sources of customer data that businesses can leverage.
 As technological advancements continue, data is becoming readily available to all organizations.

 Technically, it is fair enough to say that organizations already have data at their disposal.
 It is up to the individual organizations to ensure they implement appropriate data analysis systems that can handle the huge data.
-Does your business have big data analysis mechanism in place?
+Does your business have a big data analysis mechanism in place?
 Learn from the above examples of successful brands and implement one today.